-I realize a vegetable dish isn’t common place on a blog primarily focused on sweet treats, but this cider cinnamon brussels sprouts dish is my (likely lone) attempt to provide something useful to those who have made the popular New Year’s resolution to lose weight.
+I realize a vegetable dish isn’t common place on a blog primarily focused on sweet treats, but this cider cinnamon brussels sprouts dish is my attempt to provide something useful to those who have resolved to lose weight in the New Year.

 My resolutions usually aren’t too complex.
-In the past, I’ve resolved to untie my shoes before I take them off or to not swear so much (to my dismay, sometimes those words just slip out!).
-This year my personal resolution is to practice yoga on a more regular basis, and my baking resolution is to (try to) make a galette, Charlotte, and Baked Alaska.
+In the past, I’ve resolved to untie my shoes before I take them off and to not swear so much.
+This year my personal resolution is to practice yoga on a more regular basis, and my baking resolution is to make a galette, a Charlotte, and Baked Alaska.
 I’d also like to try canning, or at the very least, freezer jam.
 We’ll see how things go.

 - 1 tablespoon olive oil